Six Nations Polytechnic

 Six Nations Polytechnic (SNP) is a Haudenosaunee-governed Indigenous institute on Six Nations of the Grand River First Nation.
-SNP is an Indigenous Institute, the third pillar of post-secondary education in Ontario, as recognized by the Indigenous Institutes Act of 2017, The Six Nations of the Grand River First Nation are the Mohawk, Cayuga, Onondaga, Oneida, Seneca, and Tuscarora.
+Indigenous institutes are the third pillar of post-secondary education in Ontario, as recognized by the Indigenous Institutes Act of 2017, The seven groups making up the Six Nations of the Grand River First Nation are the Mohawk, Cayuga, Onondaga, Oneida, Seneca, Tuscarora and Lenape.
 The Six Nations of the Grand River First Nation reserve acreage at present covers some 46,000 acres near the city of Brantford, Ontario.
 Six Nations Polytechnic has two campuses, one located in Ohsweken and one located in Brantford.

 Indigenous institutes partner with colleges and universities to offer students degree programs, apprenticeships, certificate programs and diploma programs.
 SNP was founded to provide greater access to post-secondary education for Indigenous peoples.
 SNP delivers post-secondary programs approved by the Ministry of Training, Colleges and Universities.

 History

 Since 1993, Six Nations Polytechnic has offered college and university programs through agreements with public colleges and universities.

 On June 26, 2009 – the Indigenous Knowledge Centre and Ogweho:weh Diploma Programs [Gayogohó:non-Cayuga and Kayenkeha -Mohawk] were publicly launched with the signing of the Six Nations and McMaster University Collaborative Agreement.
 These university credit diploma programs will eventually become full degree programs for Haudenosaunee languages.